 Cross-channel reporting offers complete transparency and visibility of data gathered from multiple channels.
 This helps you see what works well for your organisation and shortlist the channels which lead to higher conversions.

 With comprehensive data analysis like this, it is easier to focus your marketing efforts, budget and resources to the most effective channels.
 To summarise, you get a comprehensive funnel analysis which further helps in driving conversions.

 3. Channel comparison and analysis

-Cross channel reporting is all about comparative analysis.
-It enables you to get a better understanding of:
+Cross-channel reporting is all about comparative analysis.
+It enables you to derive better understanding of: